What is an Alpaca?

 Alpacas get a lot of attention for many different reasons.
 Usually it starts out because there was something about the animal that caught their attention.
 “They have such big eyes and they’re so fluffy” … “I just want to hug them“ we hear a lot.
 Comments about “they’re so soft” usually come up as well.

 Alpaca breeders love the attention…the alpacas themselves, not so much.
 Alpacas prefer peace and quite.
 Being at the center of attention generally concerns them.
-They do best in quite, gentle and consistent interactions.
+They do best with quite, gentle and consistent interactions.
 They are food motivated and love treats.
 Consequently, they are pretty easy to train.
 Be careful not to “over train” them to be too friendly and that proper boundaries are established when they interact with people and children.
-So, if you are going breed and have crias (babies), understanding the training process would be something to understand.
 We get a lot of activity at our ranch and consequently have trained our alpacas not to be afraid of visitors.
 We also help our visitors learn not to be fearful of the alpacas.
 It’s always a gratifying to watch visitors and the alpacas connect.

 Alpacas have numerous qualities that enable them to fulfill many purposes.
 According to the Agricultural Organization of the United Nation, Camelids, (alpacas included), have been singled out to promote as worldwide livestock.
 I know of many families that traded city sidewalks for irrigation ditches.